How Do Birds Keep Warm & Survive in the Winter?

 Millions of birds migrate from the UK to warmer climes each winter, some flying thousands of miles as far as sub-Saharan Africa or even Latin America in a journey that can take up to a month.
 Among the common UK garden birds that migrate south in the winter are swallows, martins, nightingales, yellow wagtails, cuckoos, swifts, ospreys and terns.
 Many types of swans and geese also migrate to different parts of Europe during the winter.

-Where do birds sleep at night in the winter?
+Where do birds sleep in winter?

 Birds have an incredible ability to find warm spots in which to sleep during the coldest nights.
 Some sleep in the gap between loose bark and tree trunks, using both natural cavities and ones they have carved out themselves.
 Others might use hedgerows, thick vegetation, vines and creepers on buildings or available roof spaces to keep warm.